Accessibility Policy< Go Back

 Hackney Wick Accessibility Information

-Body Movements is not a fully accessible festival, but we’re committed to making our event as accessible as possible.
+NB: Body Movements is not a fully accessible festival, but we’re committed to making our event as accessible as possible.
 We’re working closely with the Hackney Wick venues to understand the restrictions and access of each venue.
-We’re also in the process of getting our festival rated for accessibility.

 Venues are not owned or operated by Body Movements.
 Venues have varying levels of disabled facilities and accessibility.
-If you have access needs or wish to know more about the accessibility of the venues, please take time to digest this information.
+Please continue to read to find out more.

 Thank you, Clayton & Saoirse x